 The commodification of difference — with its relation to the primitive — also necessitates a sense of moral duty to conquer and civilize with law and refinement.
-The mechanisms of exotifying and eroticizing difference operating through discourses of fashion, travel, leisure, and style deeply effect the ways in which those part of the dominant cultures consume, whether they are sex tourists or suburban mall fashionistas.
+The mechanisms of exotifying and eroticizing difference operating through discourses of fashion, travel, leisure, and style deeply affect the ways in which those parts of the dominant cultures consume, whether they are sex tourists or suburban mall fashionistas.

-Despite the fact that there are still hardly any people of color designers, buyers, stylists, models or organizers in the mainstream fashion industry, the catwalk essentialism continues, as do the one-time, one-issue only ‘development’ features on African or otherwise ‘ethnic’ fashion.
-But hey, at least blackface doesn’t happen anymore, right?
+Despite the fact that there are still hardly any people of color designers, buyers, stylists, models, or organizers in the mainstream fashion industry, the catwalk essentialism continues, as do the one-time, one issue-only ‘development’ features on African or otherwise ‘ethnic’ fashion.
+But at least blackface doesn’t happen anymore, right?
 Oh, wait.

-I spoke to Adama Paris (née Adama Amanda Ndiaye), about her opinion on the representation of African designs and designers in the fashion industry.
+I spoke to Adama about her opinion on the representation of African designs and designers in the fashion industry.

 Why did you start Dakar Fashion Week?

 I wanted to create a platform for African designers that wanted to show their work in Africa and showcase their designs to African buyers and viewers.
 During the past 10 years, it’s been getting bigger and better.
 We’re getting lots of interest from designers all over the continent, which is great.
 We’re aiming to be a big fashion week like Paris or London – to really be able to showcase any designer who wants to sell and show their designs in Africa.